eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/trace-server/README.md

 ./tracecompass-server`
 ```

-This server is an implementation of the [Trace Server Protocol](https://github.com/theia-ide/trace-server-protocol) whose [API is documented](https://theia-ide.github.io/trace-server-protocol/) using the OpenAPI REST specification.
+This server is an implementation of the [Trace Server Protocol](https://github.com/theia-ide/trace-server-protocol),
+whose [API is documented](https://theia-ide.github.io/trace-server-protocol/) using the OpenAPI REST specification.

 OpenAPI REST specification:

-The REST API is documented using the OpenAPI specification in the API.yaml file.
+- The REST API is documented using the OpenAPI specification in the `API.yaml` file.
-The file can be opened with an IDE plug-in, or Swagger tools.
+- The file can be opened with an IDE plug-in, or Swagger tools.
-For more information, see [TSP's README](https://github.com/theia-ide/trace-server-protocol/blob/master/README.md#how-to).
+- For more information, see [TSP's README](https://github.com/theia-ide/trace-server-protocol/blob/master/README.md#how-to).

-## Run the Server with SSL
+## Running the server with SSL

 The trace server can be run using SSL certificates.
 Jetty requires the certificate and private key to be in a keystore.
 Follow the instructions to [configure SSL on jetty](https://www.eclipse.org/jetty/documentation/current/configuring-ssl.html).

-Then, you can edit the `tracecompass-server.ini` file to pass the keystore data and SSL port as parameters after the -vmargs line.
-For example, here's a extract of the file:
+Then, you can edit the `tracecompass-server.ini` file to pass the keystore data and SSL port as parameters after the `-vmargs` line.
+For example, here is an excerpt of the file:

 ```shell
 [...]